 There are many different roles within hospitality.
 However, one way to make the industry and the various positions and types of jobs a little bit easier to understand is to look at the hospitality industry split into five distinct sectors:

-Accommodation – Whether it be hotels, B&Bs, hostels, cruises or camping, accommodation is one of the largest sectors within the hospitality industry; with excellent customer service skills being one of the most important attributes employees must have to work in this area.
+Accommodation – Whether it be jobs in hotels, B&Bs, hostels, cruises or camping, accommodation is one of the largest sectors within the hospitality industry; with excellent customer service skills being one of the most important attributes employees must have to work in this area.
 Employees in this area tend to need to focus on making their residents’ experiences enjoyable to entice them to return at a later date.

 Food and Beverage – Food and beverage is a huge sector within the hospitality industry, with staff playing a very important role in creating the best customer experience possible.
 The food and beverage sectors include those working at bistros, catering events, restaurants all the way up to silver service.